 Our Editorial Policy

 The Security Ledger is editorially independent.
-We don’t accept sponsored or contributed articles or interviews, though we’re always open to talking to smart people working in the security industry (researchers, executives, etc.).
+We’re always open to ideas for sponsored or contributed thought leader articles, or talking to smart people working in the security industry (researchers, executives, etc.).
 If you’ve got an interesting story idea, feel free to let us know!
 If you’re a freelance reporter with an interesting security story and are looking to pitch it, use the Contact page to reach out.
-We may be interested.
+We’ll get right back to you.

 The Security Ledger is supported by our sponsors, who underwrite the reporting we do.
 Those underwriters may well be for-profit entities that wish to reach our readership.
 In exchange for their support, sponsors may display their logo or other content, such as sponsored links, on securityledger.com.
 But, in all cases, that content will be clearly labeled as sponsor content and will be separate from our editorial content.